-- program or special project.
-Foreseeable future needs would be met by 4,500 square feet.
-19 - 23.
-Technical Services occupies 5,500 square feet.
+- 23. Technical Services occupies 5,500 square feet.
 Sixty percent is devoted to staff work areas including routing for daily delivery to all branches and the balance to shelving for books and other materials being processed.
 Seven thousand square feet is required to meet current and future needs.20 - 24.
 The Outreach Program occupies 856 square feet on Pacific Avenue.
-Sixty percent of the space is devoted to shelving the library materials and other supplies.
+Sixty percent of the space is devoted to shelving library materials and other supplies.
 The Outreach Program staff workspace of 343 square feet for six people, even workers who are in and out of the building, does not meet library standards.
 "Conditions are absurdly overcrowded."21 - 25.
 The Outreach Program requires at least 1,500 square feet for workspace and shelving.
 If staff moved to a stand-alone facility, a bathroom, break room and storage space would be needed.
 Access to a loading dock and vehicle parking is required.
-The space could be located elsewhere in the county near major thoroughfares.
-22 - 26.
-Library staff reported that the heating system does not work well; the boiler is very old, and some offices are often cold.
+The space could be located elsewhere in the county near major thoroughfares.22 - 26.
+Library staff reported that the heating system does not work well; the boiler is very old and some offices are often cold.
 The fire exit from the basement is through The Velvet Underground, a neighboring business.
 The door was locked in the past, but this has been remedied. - 27.
-Library staff says that the elevators are small, old, and break down frequently.
+Library staff says that the elevators are small, old and break down frequently.
 Since the library system pays for elevator servicing and repair costs, this adds to the expense of leasing administrative headquarters. - 28.
-Loading docks for Outreach and Routing/Receiving as well as limited staff parking are available.
+Loading docks for Outreach and Routing/Receiving, as well as limited staff parking, are available.
 The building meets the load-bearing requirement for books.23 - 29.
 In Outreach, three people shared a desk designed for one.
 Crates of books were stacked at the end of aisles on the first floor.
 In contrast to other rooms, one room had empty shelves. - 30.
 In June 2004, the JPA Board appointed a subcommittee to consider the cost and relocation of library administrative headquarters.
 No action was taken.24

-19 Santa Cruz Public Libraries, The Santa Cruz Library System Facilities Master Plan, 2001/02 - 2005/06, September 2001.

 20Santa Cruz Public Libraries, The Santa Cruz Library System Facilities Master Plan, 2001/02 - 2005/06, September 2001.
+21Santa Cruz Public Libraries, The Santa Cruz Library System Facilities Master Plan, 2001/02 - 2005/06,